jkeohan/bonus_lectures/algos/algo_problems/intro-to-pseudocode.md

 Now apply that to adding sugar.

 ```
+PROGRAM
     Put water into a kettle
     Turn on stove
     Place kettle onto stove
     Put teabag in cup
     Wait for kettle to boil
     Remove kettle from stove
     Add water from kettle to cup
     Add milk
     IF sugar is required
         THEN add sugar
         ELSE do nothing
     END IF
+END PROGRAM
 ```

 Of course we could apply the same logic to adding milk as well.
 Where else could we apply conditional logic?